 Mr. Young apparent spent much time in running down the true facts before publishing them, including visits to the Canadian Bank Note Company in Ottawa, printers of the stamps.
-In the foreword, Mr. Young says "It is the work, not of an expert, but of an interested collector," but we feel he is too modest in not describing himself as an expert after reading the information contained in this book.
+In the foreword, Mr. Young says "It is the work, not of an expert, but of an interested collector," feel he is too modest in not describing himself as an expert after reading the information contained in this book.

-Mr. Young has dedicated this volume to his wife, "who, like the wives of most stamp enthusiasts, has to put up with a lot."
+Mr. Young has dedicated this volume to his wife, "who, like the wives of most stamp enthu-Young has dedicated this volume to his siasts, has to put up with a lot."
 (We are sure this applies even more to the wives of editors!)